Paul Johnson (American football coach, born 1957)

-Paul Clayton Johnson (born August 20, 1957) is a former American college football coach.
+Paul Clayton Johnson (born August 20, 1957) is an American former college football coach.
 He served as the head football coach at Georgia Southern University from 1997 to 2001, the United States Naval Academy from 2002 to 2007, and Georgia Tech, from 2008 to 2018, compiling a career college football coaching record of 189–100.
 Johnson's Georgia Southern Eagles won consecutive NCAA Division I-AA Football Championships in 1999 and 2000.
 Noted for his use of the flexbone spread option offense, Johnson was inducted into the College Football Hall of Fame in 2023.

 Early life and education

 Johnson earned his Bachelor of Science degree in physical education from Western Carolina University in 1979, where he was a member of the Kappa Alpha Order.
 He did not play college football.
 He also earned a Master of Science in health and physical education from Appalachian State University in 1982.

 Coaching career

 Johnson started his college career at Georgia Southern University in 1983, where he served as offensive coordinator for consecutive NCAA Division I-AA National Football Championships teams in 1985 and 1986.
 From 1983 to 1986 they would win 40 games and score 619 points in 15 games in 1986.
 Those teams were led by QB Tracy Ham who would go on to be a successful QB in the Canadian Football League.

 He then spent eight seasons as offensive coordinator at the University of Hawaii at Manoa from 1987 to 1994.
 Their offense averaged 372 points scored per season during his 8 years there and won 54 games.
 While at Hawaii he would coach future collegiate head coach Ken Niumatalolo.
 In 1992 they would finish with their best record in school history at 11–2, including a win in the Holiday Bowl over the University of Illinois.
 They would also win the Western Athletic Conference title that season.

 In 1995 and 1996, he served as the offensive coordinator at the United States Naval Academy and brought his option offense with him.
 In 1996, Navy recorded its first winning season in 14 years, going 9–3 with a victory in the Aloha Bowl.
 Their 9–3 record was the best since 1978 and their 392 points scored were the most in school history up to that point.

 Johnson began his head coaching career by returning to Georgia Southern, which he led from 1997 through 2001.
 During his tenure, the Eagles captured the Division I-AA National Championship twice more in 1999 and 2000, and finished as runner-up in 1998.
 During his tenure as head coach, they finished with a record of 62–10 (86.1% winning rate).

 Johnson is one of only four coaches to record 50 wins in his first four seasons as head coach at the Division I level.